PacktPublishing/Clojure-Programming-Projects/chapters/01/README.md

 ## What you need to know.

+We are starting easy, but you should possess a _minimal_ knowledge of Clojure.
+You don't need to be actually _mastering_ any Clojure concept to follow along, but you will definitely feel lost if the following sounds totally alien to you:

+- bindings and functions: `let`, `def`, `defn`, `fn`, lambda form, eg. `#(+ %1 %2)`.
+- basic types: `string`, `integer` and `float` numbers, `boolean`, `nil` and the concept of `truthy`.
+- compound types: `list`, `vector`, `hashmap`, `()`, `[]` and `{}` literals, the `sequence` abstraction, and basic operations (`first`, `rest`, `nth`, `conj`, `assoc`, `update`, `into`, `map`, `filter`, `reduce`, ...).
+- a touch of `destructuring` will help a lot in understanding code written by others.
+- basic `leiningen` project layout and `namespaces`.

+There are countless resources on the web (search for "clojure _<X>_" where _<X>_ is one of the above terms), and many A-to-Z Clojure books to get you started (some even are online and free).
+Limit yourself to the above concepts, so you'll be back and ready-set within a couple of hours at most.
+Remember: you don't need to know everything of Clojure to build useful programs!

+Here's a few pointers:

+[TODO]

+Also, please read this before trying Clojure at home:

-- Visually checking clojure expressions is challenging at the beginning.
-It'll become a second nature if you do your workout.
-Clojure (and LISPs) reads inside-out rather than line by line..
+- Reading clojure expressions is challenging at the beginning.
+It'll _quickly_ become a second nature if you do your workout, and the payoff is well worth the effort.
+- Clojure (as all LISPs) mostly reads inside-out rather than line by line.
-- Editing clojure files without the help of a structural editing tool (Parinfer or Paredit) is next to cumbersome.
-The management can't be held responsible for code breakage if you don't use a proper editor setup.
+- Editing clojure files without the help of a structural editing tool (Parinfer or Paredit) is not good for mental health.
+The management can't be held responsible for nervous breakages due to lack of proper editor setup.
+- Do not try to setup or customise your own IDE if you are new to Clojure.
+By the time you are done with your awesome config, those using the provided setup will have finished the book.
-- expressions typed at the REPL will not evaluate if parens do not match.
+- Expressions typed at the REPL will not evaluate if parens do not match.
 Upon pressing `ENTER`, you'll get a newline instead of evaluating.
-You can `CTRL-C` to discard the current expression and get a fresh prompt.
-- If you get stuck, hit `CTRL-C` to discard the current expression, or `CTRL-D` to exit the current REPL, or just close your terminal.
-And start gain.
+- If you get stuck, hit `CTRL-C` to try to discard the current expression, or `CTRL-D` to exit the current REPL, or just close your terminal, and happily start gain.
 - Don't freak about stack traces, you'll see parsecs of them.
-We'll dive into common errors along the way.
+We'll see and explain common errors along the way.

 ## Getting started.

-[TODO]
+At this point, we assume your environment and your editor are correctly setup (see `SETUP.md`).
+You should be able to start a REPL session from the main project folder.

 ### Using an external library